Maryland CDL Requirements

 Maryland CDL Disqualifications

-Tighter driving laws apply to CDL holders in Maryland compared to other drivers.
+Tighter driving laws apply to CDL holders in Maryland than other drivers.

 • When a blood alcohol level reads 0.04% or over when stopped while driving a CMV